Cleveland students accused of attacking bus driver, teacher on way back from Cedar Point trip

 "CMSD has zero tolerance for fighting or for disruption of any school activities, and students face serious consequences when their actions pose a danger to themselves and others.
 We are disappointed that such a fun day ended with three students being referred for discipline, and are proud of our students on both buses that exhibited the positive behaviors we expect of our students."

+One student was wearing an ankle bracelet at the time.
+A district spokesperson says the individual was approved to attend all school-related functions, including the trip, along with nearly 60 other students from Newton Baker.

-Charges for the three students range from inducing panic to assault on a teacher.
+Charges for the students involved range from assault, inducing panic, assault on a teacher and criminal activity on school property.